Carrooi/Node-Translator/README.md

 ```

 There are also tests for browser, but because of this strange [bug](https://github.com/metaskills/mocha-phantomjs/issues/105),
 they will fail.
-If you want to run them, you have to open `./test/browser/index.html` file in your browser.
+If you want to run them, you have to open `./test/browser/index.html` file in your browser or run
+`npm run test-browser` command.

 ## Changelog

 * 1.7.2
 	+ Bug with dictionaries in root
+	+ Updated dependencies
+	+ Better tests

 * 1.7.1
 	+ Tests were broken